TextureHQ/docs/docs/sources/oem/tesla/index.md

 Even if the customer doesn't have this option enabled, the battery still will be capable of charging from the grid when it has low energy, assuming of course it is connected to the grid.

 Solar will still be prioritized over grid charging in most cases when set to "Yes", unless there is a financial incentive to charge from the grid or there is insufficient solar energy available.

+> **Note**: When sending a charge command to a battery with the `enableGridInteraction` flag set to true, we will attempt to adjust the grid charging preferences to allow charging the battery from the grid.

 ## Vehicle Command Execution
 The new Tesla FleetAPI has some additional requirements when it comes to executing commands on vehicles.